enigma-io/boundless/packages/boundless-segmented-control/README.md

 ### Props

-- any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes) is a valid prop for this element; applied to the rendered `.ui-segmented-control` node
+- any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes) is a valid prop for this element; applied to the rendered `.b-segmented-control` node

 - __onOptionSelected__ `Function`
   called when a child element becomes selected; backing data must be updated to persist the state change